MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

   return result;
 }

-// I've added the optional parameter fn and a few lines of code to allow for [polymorphism.](http://en.wikipedia.org/wiki/Polymorphism_(computer_science))
+// I've added the optional parameter fn and a few lines of code to allow for polymorphism*.
 // Polymorphism allows our mergeSort to work with other datatypes, such as objects. var mergeSort = function(array, fn){
   fn = (typeof(fn) === 'function') ? fn : function(a, b){